 This curriculum is very easy to teach and to administer.
 The lesson guide provides an outline of each episode followed by discussion questions and activities.
 It is entirely possible to lead a class with minimal preparation.

 Students are quickly, and deeply, engaged in the topics, and become active participants in class discussions.
 Students react with enthusiasm, generating provocative discussion and interaction.

 For directors and coordinators, the episodes are easy to obtain.
-All are available on DVD, most of which can be purchased used, and are available for streaming.
-Streaming provides the most economical way to purchase the episodes, currently costing only $1.99 per episode on Amazon to own, and free for Amazon Prime subscribers.
+All are available through streaming or on DVD.
+Streaming provides the most economical way to purchase individual episodes, costing only a couple of dollars each, and with episodes currently free for Amazon Prime subscribers.